 This is a perfect opportunity for Canada and its education system to merge with the technology companies that students buy and use their products to unify and be the first technologically advanced based national education system.
 I believe in both a social reconstruction and an existential philosophical approach for the education systems of Canada.
 Social reconstructionism is the belief that social issues can be resolved through reconstructing and changing society.
 Existentialism is the philosophical approach that stresses experiences and maintains that every student’s needs are met to establish their own meaning of existence.
 Technology can help students and teachers in the five crucial aspects of education: teaching others, knowledge, saving time, efficiency, and leverage—the foundation of our education system today begun in the late 1800s when Canada became a country.

 When Canada united in 1867, the British North America Act (BNA Act) was passed.
 The act that founded Canada when the nation unified was the birth of the school systems we see today.
 The BNA Act would also be responsible for technology in the classroom.
 Teachers in Canada would teach through blackboards, textbooks, reading and writing, writing with pencils and then pens to then learning typewriters, from the use of black and white text printers to the colour printing, then advancing to quicker printing with LaserJet tech, and of course the advancements in computing technologies.
 We are currently experiencing advanced tech in the classroom with things like cloud-based tech, Augmented Reality (A.R.), Virtual Reality (V.R.), Artificial Intelligence (A.I.), 3D printing technology, coding programs for elementary school all the way through to college/university programming.
-Whether invented a century ago or yesterday, all this technology helps us in many ways in the education systems.
+Whether invented a century ago or yesterday, all this technology helps us in many education systems.
 Tech enables the leverage of the teacher’s skills to help save time well building the knowledge of students as efficiently as possible.

 The knowledge one can inquire from our technology is infinite.
 There are now libraries of information through electronic resources students can access anytime to learn almost anything they choose.
 I believe the best ideas are trapped in books, and it is the students’ job to find them.
 I believe a student can gain more knowledge through writing papers than through taking exams.
 I still remember the experiences that I learned about Jim Carrey writing my first online research paper.
 The grade 10 English teacher let us write a research paper on a person of our choice.
 I chose my favourite actor and still remember the hardships he had and has with things like being bullied due to homelessness and later in life battling depression.
 When a student is experiencing abuse and neglect at home, it can spill out into their school life, leading to bullying, anxiety, depression, and other mental illness.